 #4: Plan a good lunch

 Teach them early that lunchtime is the best part of the workday!
 When the big day rolls around, EAT Club has you covered with hassle-free meals delivered straight to your office.
 For a limited time only, we’re offering a wholesome PB&J lunchbox your little one will love, featuring kid-friendly nibbles to power through the day.
 Ask your EAT Club admin for more details about getting lunch for your little guests—and you can spend more time conquering the work world together.
+Here's Ann (our VP of Merchandising) enjoying time with her daughter Lily at EAT Club HQ.

 How do you make your grownup job more relatable to your kids on Take Your Kids to Work Day and beyond?
 Share your tips with us!